PajoHack/rock-paper-scissors-lizard-spock/README.md

 - Any alterations made to the files can be pushed to GitHub with the "git push" command in the terminal.
 GitHub Pages picks up the changes and updates the live site after a moment or two.

 - Users can download a copy of the files in this project to their local computer by cloning the repository.
-There are three ways of doing this, download a Zip, use SSH or using HTTPS.
+There are three ways of doing this, download a Zip, use SSH or, using HTTPS.
+- You can also fork the repository to your personal GitHub.
+This is done by clicking the fork button on the top-right hand corner.

 - [View the live project here](https://pajohack.github.io/rock-paper-scissors-lizard-spock/)